Meet Chuck Grassley, Republican candidate for U.S. Senate

 People are also reading…

 Grassley, at 89, is seeking his eighth term in the U.S. Senate.
-He’s enjoyed 20- to 40-point margins over his last six reelection bids, but polling suggests this race may be the closest of his career, with a more polarized electorate and mounting concerns about his age.
+He has enjoyed 20- to 40-point margins over his last six reelection bids, but polling suggests this race may be the closest of his career, with a more polarized electorate and mounting concerns about his age.

+As he seeks reelection, Grassley focuses heavily on inflation, energy policy and the increase in encounters and drug seizures at the southern border, mirroring the focus of national Republicans as they attempt to wrest control of the U.S. House and Senate after two years of a Democratic trifecta.

 “Iowa will be No. 1 in the United States Senate if I get elected, because I’ll be dean of the United States Senate, and my opponent will be No. 100,” he said in an interview.